kawu/hhu-dl-materials-2020/encoding/README.md

 #### Encoding class

-Here's the encoding class I'm currently using when it comes to encoding categorical values as indices:
+Here's an encoding class that can be used to encode categorical values as
+indices:
 ```python
 class Encoder: